 The spread of these pathogens and the diseases they cause is minimized through ongoing vector surveillance activities, source reduction, source treatment, abatement, and educational outreach.
-These efforts also minimize the impacts vectors can have on residents, such as pain, allergic reactions, and discomfort from mosquito and yellowjacket bites.
+These efforts also minimize the secondary impacts vectors can have on residents, such as pain, allergic reactions, and discomfort from mosquito and yellowjacket bites.
 To fulfill this purpose, the District may take any and all necessary steps to control mosquitoes, monitor rodents and other vectors, and perform other related vector control services.

-The District implements projects and programs for surveillance, prevention, abatement, and control of vectors within the Service Area.
+The services within the Annexation Area are provided at generally the same service level as is provided in the Assessment No. 1 area.
+Specifically, the assessment provides an adequate funding source for the continuation of the projects and programs for surveillance, prevention, abatement, and control of vectors within the Annexation Area.
 Such mosquito abatement and vector control projects and programs include, but are not limited to, public education, surveillance, source reduction, biological control, larvicide and adulticide applications, disease monitoring, reporting, accountability, research and interagency cooperative activities, as well as capital costs, maintenance, and operation expenses (collectively "Services").
-The cost of these services also includes capital costs comprised of equipment, capital improvements and facilities, as well as operational and administrative services necessary and incidental to the vector control program.
+The cost of these services also includes capital costs comprised of equipment, capital improvements and facilities necessary and incidental to the vector control program.